-- 5.44 Water based habitats are an integral part of the landscape of the Isles of Scilly and include ponds, reedbeds, saline lagoons, seagrass, standing open water and wet woodland and tide-swept channels.
+5.44 Water based habitats are an integral part of the landscape of the Isles of Scilly and include ponds, reedbeds, saline lagoons, seagrass, standing open water and wet woodland and tide-swept channels.
 Maritime cliffs and slopes are also affected by the action of water.
 The Islands' clear waters support a unique mixture of marine flora and fauna, a wealth of colourful life from anemones, soft coral, sea fans, fin and shellfish to eel grass beds, kelp and thong weed forests.
 The resident population of Atlantic Grey Seals can frequently be seen as can visiting pods of porpoises and dolphins and occasionally exotic species such as sunfish.
-Birds are one of the most obvious and well monitored users of the water environment (both fresh and saltwater) in the islands. - 5.45 Water quality is generally high and maintaining this position is important to the protection of habitats and the landscape.
+Birds are one of the most obvious and well monitored users of the water environment (both fresh and saltwater) in the islands.

+- 5.45 Water quality is generally high and maintaining this position is important to the protection of habitats and the landscape.
 It is therefore critical that sewerage systems on the islands, particularly Hugh Town, are improved to ensure raw effluent is not discharged into the sea.
 Also septic tank seepage may contaminate borehole water supplies. - 5.46 Concern exists over pollution threats to the water supply from the chemicals from agricultural fields and drains.
 Eelworm pesticides, for example, affect marine life when they run off into the sea and in the long term contaminate borehole supply when used in water table collection areas.
-Water sports can contribute to marine pollution, although this is not likely to be significant it is noted that seabirds are vulnerable to pollution incidents.

-5.48 Water availability is a key element in farming and Farm and Horticultural Development Grants have supported farmers in drilling of boreholes.
-These grants are no longer in operation and despite the availability of land and specialist knowledge, those interested in vegetable growing cannot seriously contemplate such a venture until the issue of water supply is addressed.
+Water sports can contribute to marine pollution, although this is not likely to be significant it is noted that seabirds are vulnerable to pollution incidents. - 5.48 Water availability is a key element in farming and Farm and Horticultural Development Grants have supported farmers in drilling of boreholes.
+These grants are no longer in operation and despite the availability of land and specialist knowledge, those interested in vegetable growing of any significant quantity will experience difficulty until the issue of water supply is addressed.
+However, measures can be undertaken to help overcome this constraint, including the adoption of water conservation and harvesting practices and good soil management.
+Indeed, the unmanaged expansion in groundwater abstraction could adversely impact on the existing groundwater supplies.